rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 Specifically:
 - Null elements of list columns should also be empty.
 The starting offset of a null element should be equal to the ending offset.
 - Null elements of struct columns should also be null elements in the underlying structs.
-- Nulls should only ever be present at the level of the parent column.
-Child columns should never contain nulls.
+- For compound columns, nulls should only be present at the level of the parent column.
+Child columns should not contain nulls.
 - Slice operations on nested columns do not propagate offsets to child columns.

 **TODO: Do we still need to ensure the above with the new nested comparators?
 Since the nested comparators no longer operate based on flattening struct columns, I suspect that we will no longer need to superimpose parent nulls.
 We'll need to check that, though.**